kmaasrud/tdma-fys3150/Document/Markdown/Project-1_Aasrud-Raniseth-Rongve.md

 The stepsize in our algorithm varies between

 By studying the number of floating point operations, FLOPs, we could predict which method would be the most efficient(in measured CPU time).
-However we realised quickly that computer-factors would play a big role when increasing the size of the matrix.
+However we realised quickly that computer-factors would play a big role for small FLOP-counts.

-# Introduction
+--

 The purpose of this project is to implement a numerically effective solution of the one-dimensional Poisson equation with Dirichlet boundary conditions
 $$-u''(x)=f(x),\ \ \ u(0)=u(1)=0$$